Morayma Reyes Gil, MD

 As of 4/5/2022, Dr. Reyes Gil has reported the financial relationships with the companies listed below.
 In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by Cleveland Clinic.
 To learn more about Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.

 Consulting and/or Speaking.
-Dr. Reyes Gil receives fees of $5,000 or more per year as a paid consultant, speaker or member of an advisory committee for the following companies:
+Dr. Reyes Gil receives fees of $5,000 or more per year (or, in rare cases, equity or stock options) as a paid consultant, speaker or as a member of an advisory committee for the following companies: